Learn Cypress Automation

 Step 4: Once the installation is complete, enter the command: npx cypress open

-The npx cypress open command prepares Cypress for the first time and launches the Cypress test runners where we can see example tests and play around with them.
+The npx cypress open command prepares Cypress for the first time and launches the Cypress test runners where you can see example tests and play around with them.

 Understanding Folder Structures in Cypress